Susanna Wesley

-Susanna Wesley (née Annesley; 20 January 1669 – 23 July 1742) was the daughter of Dr Samuel Annesley and Mary White, and the mother of John and Charles Wesley.
+Susanna Wesley (née Annesley; 20 January 1669 – 23 July 1742) was the daughter of Samuel Annesley and Mary White, and the mother of John and Charles.

 “…although she never preached a sermon or published a book or founded a church, (she) is known as the Mother of Methodism.
 Why?
 Because two of her sons, John Wesley and Charles Wesley, as children consciously or unconsciously will, applied the example and teachings and circumstances of their home life.”
+The Methodist Church in Britain adds that as a writer, theologian and teacher, she also "deserves recognition in her own right".

 Family

-Susanna Wesley, was the 25th of 25 children.
-Her father, Dr Samuel Annesley, was a Dissenter from the established church in England.
+Susanna Wesley was the youngest of 25 children.
+Her father, Samuel Annesley, was a Dissenter from the established church in England.
 At the age of 12, Susanna stopped attending her father's church and joined the Church of England.